AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/delete-people-in-a-smart-list-or-list.md

 ---
 # Delete People in a Smart List or List {#delete-people-in-a-smart-list-or-list}

-You can quickly and easily delete some/all people that are in a list or a smart list.
+You can quickly and easily delete some/all people that are in a list or a Smart List.

 >[!PREREQUISITES]
 >
 >[Create a Smart List](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md)

-1. Go to **Marketing Activities**.
+1. Go to **[!UICONTROL Marketing Activities]**.

    ![](assets/ma-1.png)

-1. Select the list/smart list that contains all people you want to delete and go to the **People** tab.
+1. Select the list/Smart List that contains all people you want to delete and go to the **[!UICONTROL People]** tab.

    ![](assets/two-1.png)